JoelRtuc/ATM/README.md

 - `4`: Exit with message.

 ## Code Overview
+- Uses OOP because of incapsulation of variables and the instantiation of the costumer objects
 ### `Costumer` Class
 The `Costumer` class represents a bank customer and includes the following:
 - **Properties**: